psauliere/netatmo/README.md

 }
 ```

+Then copy the `wpa_supplicant.conf` to the same `boot` volume on the card.

 Remove the microSD from the PC, insert it in the Raspberry Pi and plug the power supply.
 The first boot should take a few minutes.
 It should connect to your Wifi network and you should be able to get its IP address from your router.

-Connect to the device from you PC or Mac:
+Connect to the device from your PC or Mac:

 ```
 ssh pi@<IP_address>